klausweiss/dotfiles/nvim/pack/default/start/nvim-lsp-installer/README.md

             install_server = "i",
             -- Keymap to reinstall/update a server
             update_server = "u",
+            -- Keymap to update all installed servers update_all_servers = "U",
             -- Keymap to uninstall a server
             uninstall_server = "X",
         },